-The Universities of Oxford and Cambridge are frequently cited together by journalists, politicians and the world at large.
-Whilst our two institutions have a great deal in common including the collegiate structure, personalised teaching methods and the wealth of resources available to our students there are also number of notable differences.
+The Universities of Oxford and Cambridge have a great deal in common, including their collegiate structure, personalised teaching methods and wealth of resources available to students.

 Choosing a course

-Both Oxford and Cambridge agree that the most important decision a prospective applicant has to make is the degree they wish to study, not which university they want to apply to.
+Oxford and Cambridge universities agree that the most important decision a prospective applicant has to make is the degree they wish to study, not which university they want to apply to.
 So it is important to read the course details carefully for any subject you are interested in.
 You will be studying for several years, so it's important to choose something that you are really passionate about.

 Choosing between Oxford and Cambridge

 Some courses are offered at one of the universities but not the other.
 Check each institution’s Undergraduate Prospectus/website for details of courses on offer.
 However, it is important to be aware that courses with a similar title at the two universities may be different in content.
 It is therefore important for students to check the course details to see which one will suit them best.

-Teaching methods are very similar at both Universities, with students attending lectures, classes and laboratory work, as appropriate for their course.
-Unlike at many other universities, students at Oxford and Cambridge also benefit from more personalised teaching time with world experts in their field, at Oxford these small-group teaching sessions are called 'tutorials', while at Cambridge we call them ‘supervisions’.
+Teaching methods are very similar at both universities, as students will attend lectures, classes and laboratory work as appropriate for their course.
+Unlike at many other universities, students at Oxford and Cambridge also benefit from highly personalised teaching time with experts in their field.
+The only difference is in the name: Oxford refers to these sessions as ‘tutorials’ while Cambridge calls them ‘supervisions’.

 Students at both Oxford and Cambridge are assessed informally throughout their course by producing work for their tutors/supervisors for weekly tutorials/supervisions.
-Formal assessment is almost entirely based on examinations (students on most courses can expect to be examined at the end of each year), although in the final year of many courses one examination paper can be replaced with a dissertation.
+Formal assessment is almost entirely based on examinations although in the final year of many courses one examination paper can be replaced with a dissertation.

 How to apply

-All students must apply through UCAS by 15 October (though please note that the process may vary for international students).
+All students must apply through UCAS by 15 October.

-Cambridge also asks all applicants to complete an online Supplementary Application Questionnaire (SAQ) shortly after they have submitted their UCAS application to ensure consistent information about all applicants.
-Students applying for the Graduate Course in Medicine and/or for an Organ Scholarship must submit an additional application as well.
+Cambridge also asks all applicants to complete an online Supplementary Application Questionnaire (SAQ) or Cambridge Online Preliminary Application (COPA) after submission of their UCAS application to ensure consistent information about all applicants.
+There may be different deadlines for students wishing to be interviewed overseas.

-The majority of applicants to both Universities are predicted to achieve top grades, and many also have excellent references.
-Therefore, it’s not possible for Oxford or Cambridge to select the best students based on their UCAS applications alone.
-Each University has taken a slightly different approach to differentiating between applicants.
+Many A-level applicants are predicted to achieve top grades and many also have excellent references.
+It’s therefore not possible for Oxford or Cambridge to select the best students based on their UCAS applications alone.
+Each university has a slightly different approach to differentiating between applicants.

 Oxford asks applicants for most of its courses to take a test as part of their application.
-Tutors then shortlist applicants based on students’ applications and performance in the required test.
-For some courses (typically those that receive fewer applications per place), more than 90 per cent of applicants are shortlisted for interview.
-For the most competitive degrees (those that are most heavily oversubscribed), only 30 per cent may be invited to interview to allow those who most closely meet the selection criteria to have multiple interviews.
-AS Level grades and UMS scores are not a key element in shortlisting.
+Tutors then shortlist applicants based on students’ applications and performance in the test.
+Where applications are around three per place, most applicants are shortlisted.
+For the most competitive degrees, far fewer will be shortlisted, to allow those who most closely meet the selection criteria to have multiple interviews.
+AS-level grades and Uniform Mark Scheme (UMS) scores are not a key element in shortlisting.

-Cambridge makes less use of pre-interview tests and interviews around 80 per cent of all undergraduate applicants.
-AS Level grades and UMS scores are considered alongside all the other information available to selectors, both in deciding which applicants will be invited to interview and which will be offered a place.
-Only applicants for Medicine and Veterinary Medicine are required to take a test before coming to Cambridge to attend an interview.
+Cambridge makes less use of pre-interview tests and interview around 80% of their undergraduate applicants.
+AS-level grades and UMS scores are considered, alongside all the other information available to selectors, both in deciding which applicants will be invited to interview and which will be offered a place.
+Only applicants for medicine and veterinary medicine are required to take a test before interview.

 Tests before interview

-All students applying for the Veterinary Medicine course (D100) at Cambridge or Biomedical Sciences at Oxford (BC98) must also take the BMAT as part of their application.
+All students applying for the veterinary medicine course (D100) at Cambridge or Biomedical Sciences at Oxford (BC98) must also register to take the BMAT as part of their application.

-Oxford requires applicants to take written tests before interview for several other subjects, and separate registration is required.
+Oxford requires applicants to take written tests before interview in most other subjects.
+Please note that separate registration is required.
 These tests are usually taken in your school or college.
-See the relevant course entry on the Oxford website for more information.

 Tests at interview

-Both Universities require some applicants to submit samples of written work as part of their application, discussion of which may form part of the interview.
-At Oxford, where required, the deadline for the submission of this work is 10 November.
-Applicants to Cambridge will be advised by their College when it needs to be submitted.
+Both universities require some applicants to submit samples of written work as part of their application.
+At Oxford the deadline for the submission of this work is 10 November.
+Applicants to Cambridge will be advised by their college when it needs to be submitted.